ErickWendel/ew-agent/README.md

 # APM Agent

-This module is an instrumentation program responsible for add a custom APM HTTP Header for all your requests.
+This module is an instrumentation program **example** responsible for add a custom APM HTTP Header for all your requests and measure performance using Performance Hooks.

 ## Getting started